hpc-unibe-ch/hpc-unibe-ch.github.io/docs/hpc-workspaces/management.md

 - secondary group members (optional) member lists can be selected one by one or as a comma separated list of Campus accounts (see "Import Bulk User" in form)

+[//]: # (TODO remove when fixed)

+!!! type note "Notification"
+    After requesting the Workspace creation, a notification will be send.
+The content with "data point not found" may be confusing, but still your request is successfully submitted.

 [//]: # (TODO remove note after changing to IAM-Tool)

 !!! type note "processing time"